tudorioan1/ghostty-dotfiles/README.md

 ## Installation
 !
 Install the ghostty terminal for your Linux distro and then proceed with the following steps.

+!
+You might need to install the MesloLGM Nerd Font.

 1. **Clone this repository**:

 ```bash